 Born at London, England on 14 May 1872, he came to Manitoba at the age of 14 and worked on a farm established by E. F. Heath.
-After attending the Brandon Normal School, he taught public school for a short time.
+After attending the Brandon Normal School, he taught at Clinton School (1893-1894).
 He came to Winnipeg in 1894 and entered Manitoba College.
 After graduation he taught French at the college for two years then, in 1900, he articled as a law student with the firm of Munson and Allan.
 He was admitted to the Manitoba Bar in 1903 and was made a King’s Counsel in 1925.

 On 1 January 1904, he married Margaret Isabella Clark (1871-1954) at Winnipeg.
 They had four children: Dorothy Davis (1904-?), Margaret Corbett “Peggy” Davis (1906-?, wife of William James Elmsley Brisbin), George Clark Davis (1908-?), and Elliott R. Davis (?-?).
 He was a President of the Canadian Club of Winnipeg (1921-1922), and a member of the International Institute of Foreign Affairs, Engineers’ Institute of Canada, St. Charles Country Club, Manitoba Club, Motor Country Club, and Knox United Church.
 He had a summer home on Treaty Island in Lake of the Woods.